bx-sh/specs.sh/README.md

   }
   ```

+#### ℹ Implicit Returns

-ℹ️ BASH functions implicitly return the return code of the last command run in the function:
+BASH functions implicitly return the return code of the last command run in the function:

 - It is common to write specs so the final command is used to determine if the spec will pass
   ```sh